 Forestalls Actual Change

 Each time we vote for a Lesser of Two-Evils candidate we forestall change and progress for decade after decade.
 We keep saying “Just hold your nose and vote for the shitty candidate now, so we can just get that other guy out of office.
 We can vote for a real candidate next time!“, but strangely, that next time never comes.
-In a similar fashion to fusion which is always seems to be 20 years away, that mythical “next election” is always one election way, not this election – next election, that elusive and forever moving goal post of unobtainable political change.
+In a similar fashion to fusion – that technology which is always 20 years away, that mythical “next election” is always one election way, not this election – next election – that elusive and forever moving goal post of unobtainable political change.